mrange/pt_src3/README.md

 The Carebears, which I idolised due to The Cuddle Demos, released their own tracker called TCB Tracker.
 Trackers were a software common on the Amiga to make cool music.

-The TCB Tracker was rumoured to have an STE enhanced mode that utilized the Atari STE new digital to audio sound chip.
+The TCB Tracker was rumoured to have an STe enhanced mode that utilized the Atari STe new digital to audio sound chip.

 ![TCB Tracker from internet archive](images/tcbtracker.png)
-> TCB Tracker was a bit of a disappointment to me as I was hoping for great STE mode.
+> TCB Tracker was a bit of a disappointment to me as I was hoping for great STe mode.
 On the other hand the lack of said mode spurred me to try to create my own.

 I was however not impressed by the sound quality.
-The sound was more crisp in the Atari ST mode compared to the Atari STE mode.
+The sound was more crisp in the Atari ST mode compared to the Atari STe mode.

 Analysing the player code I found out why.

 On the old Atari ST when you emulated a digital to analog sound chip you ran an interrupt on 10kHz as a compromise between quality and speed.
 Each interrupt the next 8 bit sample was read and using "magic" (as in I never understood how it worked) the sample was translated to instructions to the Atari ST square wave sound chip that emulated a digital to audio conversion.
 It did sound surprisingly good often.

-On the new Atari STE there was however a dedicated DMA that automatically read 8 bit samples from memory into the sound chip for you.
+On the new Atari STe there was however a dedicated DMA that automatically read 8 bit samples from memory into the sound chip for you.

-The only difference between the Atari ST and Atari STE mode in the TCB Tracker player code was that instead of the interrupt writing to the Atari ST chip it wrote the samples to a 2 byte looped area that sent the samples to the STE sound chip at 12.5kHz.
+The only difference between the Atari ST and Atari STe mode in the TCB Tracker player code was that instead of the interrupt writing to the Atari ST chip it wrote the samples to a 2 byte looped area that sent the samples to the STe sound chip at 12.5kHz.
 Essentially the same architecture which makes sense I suppose.

-A very simple change to make the sound more crisp was to switch the frequency from 12.5kHz to 50kHz (the highest supported frequency by the Atari STE).
+A very simple change to make the sound more crisp was to switch the frequency from 12.5kHz to 50kHz (the highest supported frequency by the Atari STe).

-However, in my mind in order to fully utilise the Atari STE an entirely new architecture has to be created.
+However, in my mind in order to fully utilise the Atari STe an entirely new architecture has to be created.
 I decided to write my own player.

 ## NoiseTracker and Dr. Doom